Low frequency signal detection via correlated Ramsey measurements: Introduction

 Identifying weak signals in the low frequency regime of the electromagnetic spectrum is paramount for the study of a wide variety of physical systems, ranging from low energy fundamental particles, such as neutrinos or axions \cite{CERN}, to chemical bonds (J-couplings) \cite{Soncini2003,Sutter2012}, and material defects \cite{Bevington2019}.
-As a consequence, the last years have witnessed an effort to develop quantum sensors operating in this regime, which could be revolutionary for quantum information processing \cite{Majety2022}, quantum communications and radar applications \cite{Gerginov2017,Quntao2022}, biomedical imaging \cite{Xia2006,Belfi2007,Kim2014}, nuclear quadrupole resonance \cite{Garroway2001,Lee2006}, or even alien life detection \cite{Siemion2013}.
-However, existing sensors based on, e.g., Rydberg atoms \cite{Gordon2014,Meyer2018}, optomechanical sensors \cite{Bagci2014,Rudd2019}, or superconducting circuits \cite{Gely2019}, are restricted by sophisticated setups and very low temperatures.
+As a consequence, the last years have witnessed an effort to develop quantum sensors operating in this regime, which could be revolutionary for quantum information processing \cite{Majety2022}, quantum communications and radar applications \cite{Gerginov2017,Quntao2022}, biomedical imaging \cite{Xia2006,Belfi2007,Kim2014} or nuclear quadrupole resonance \cite{Garroway2001,Lee2006}.
+However, existing sensors based on, e.g., Rydberg atoms \cite{Gordon2014,Meyer2018}, masers \cite{Jiang2021}, optomechanical sensors \cite{Bagci2014,Rudd2019}, or superconducting circuits \cite{Gely2019}, are restricted by sophisticated setups or extreme operating temperatures.

 The typical quantum sensing setup features a carefully controlled quantum probe prepared on an initial coherent superposition state.
-Interaction with an external signal alters the quantum trajectory of the probe, making its final state dependent on a number of parameters $\a = (a^1,a^2,\dots)$ describing the external signal, which is the underlying principle of quantum sensing.
-Repeating the measurement process to gather statistics allows to estimate the signal parameters contained in $\a$.
+Interaction with an external signal alters the quantum trajectory of the probe, making its final state dependent on a number of parameters --such as the frequency $\omega$, the phase $\varphi$, or the amplitude $\xi$-- characteristic of the external signal, which is the underlying principle of quantum sensing.
+Repeating the measurement process to gather statistics allows to estimate the signal parameters.
 Yet this very same measurement process means that the system interacts with a noisy environment that hinders the performance of the quantum sensor.
 Such noise causes two distinct processes, namely, dephasing or $T_2^*$ noise, that describes the characteristic survival time of a coherent superposition state, and relaxation or $T_1$ noise, which is the time the qubit takes to return to its equilibrium state \cite{Barry2020}.
-Noise is thought to impose a fundamental constraint on the ability to detect signals whose frequency is smaller than the inverse characteristic dephasing time \cite{Joas2017}.
+Noise imposes severe constraints on the ability to detect signals whose frequency is smaller than the inverse characteristic dephasing time \cite{Joas2017}.
 Here, we challenge this limitation.